 It also adds that the “minimum recommended free chlorine residual depends on the type of pool or chlorination chemical used.”
 Jacuzzis and other variants of spa pools for example may need higher levels of chlorination chemicals.

 As long as the water has been properly treated or chlorinated, it should be the least of your concerns; Department of Health Secretary Francisco Duque III in an interview with DZMM has also confirmed this.

-Other facilities like the gym, changing rooms and contaminated surfaces like door handles require more caution as the virus can sit on surfaces for some time.
+Other access points like the gym, changing rooms, and contaminated surfaces like door handles require more caution as the virus can sit on surfaces for some time.
 The Centers for Disease Control and Prevention notes: “It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.”

 But then how can you tell if a swimming pool is really clean and safe to dive in?
 There are four signs: The water is not clear, there’s a slimy feeling, the pool filters are not working, and there’s a strong pool smell.
 You can view the page dedicated to whether the pool is clean here.

-For more coronavirus (COVID-19) FAQS, please refer to the World Health Organization.
+For more COVID-19 FAQS, please refer to the World Health Organization.

 Public pools can really be hesitating when it comes to germophobe people.
 Really great tips you have shared here.
 Thanks for sharing.